bgplab/bgplab/docs/4-codespaces.md

 ## Select Lab Devices

 The BGP labs repository uses a recent FRRouting container as the default device.
-You can change that with the `netlab defaults --project device=_value_` command executed in the top directory (where the terminal window opens).
+You can change that with the `netlab defaults --project device=_value_` command executed in the top directory (where the terminal window opens) or edit the `defaults.yml` file with a text editor like `vi` or `nano`.

 For example, the following command changes the user lab devices to SR Linux[^CER]:

 ```shell
 $ netlab defaults --project device=srlinux